Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: Presentation of Perceval

-This back-end implements direct permanent calculation and is therefore suited for single output probability computation with small memory cost.
-Both Ryser's \cite{ryser1963combinatorial} and Glynn's \cite{glynn2010permanent} algorithms have been implemented.
-Extra-care has been taken on the implementation of these algorithms, with usage of different optimisation techniques including native multithreading and SIMD vectorisation primitives.
-Benchmarking of these algorithms and comparison with the implementation present in the \textit{The Walrus} library\footnote{\url{https://github.com/XanaduAI/thewalrus}} is provided in Figure~\ref{fig:performance-permanent}.

-\paragraph{The {\tt Stepper} Back-end.} This back-end takes a compltely different approach.
-Without computing the circuit's overall unitary matrix first, it applies the unitary matrix associated with the components (see Table \ref{fig:components}) in each layer of the circuit one-by-one, simulating the evolution of the statevector.
+\paragraph{The {\tt Stepper} Back-end.} This back-end takes a completely different approach.
+Without computing the circuit's overall unitary matrix first, it applies the unitary matrix associated with the components (see Table \ref{fig:components}) in each layer of the circuit one-by-one, simulating the evolution of the state vector.
 The complexity of this back-end is therefore proportional to the number of components.
 It has the nice features that:

-\begin{itemize} \item it supports non linear optical components like Time Delay; \item it is very flexible with simulating noise in the circuit, like photon loss; \item it enables simpler debugging of circuits by exposing intermediate states. \end{itemize}
+\begin{itemize} \item it can support more complex components like Time Delay; \item it is very flexible with simulating noise in the circuit, like photon loss, or more generally with simulating any non-linear operation the user would wish to implement; \item it simplifies the debugging of circuits by exposing intermediate states. \end{itemize}

-The main practical limitation of the \texttt{Stepper} back-end is that it is really meant for circuit simulation and does not have any interest in a simulation on a random unitary.
+The \texttt{Stepper} back-end is really meant for circuit simulation with losses or non linear components.
+In all other cases, it is more efficient to directly consider the unitary matrix of the whole circuit and compute the output state with {\tt SLOS}, instead of performing a computation for each component using the \texttt{Stepper} back-end.

-Theoretical performance and specific features of the different back-ends are summarised in Table \ref{fig:performance-table}.
+Theoretical performances and specific features of the different back-ends are summarised in Table \ref{fig:performance-table}.